schwalbj/shecodes-basic/index.md

           <h3>TRAVEL ✈</h3>
           <p class="reasons-text">
-            Although India has a high population of English speaking/understanding residents which wouldn't make it exactly hard for you to navigate through the country, learning the local language would give you an upper hand where you wouldn't need to rely on anyone.
+            Although India has a high population of English speaking/ understanding residents which wouldn't make it exactly hard for you to navigate through the country, learning the local language would give you an upper hand where you wouldn't need to rely on anyone.
 While English will give you complete access to the urban